How to Clean Cycling Shoes?

 Spray-On Protectors

-Spray-on protectors are great for keeping your shoe dirt and grime free.
+Spray-on protectors are great for keeping your shoe dirt and grime-free.
 The spay-on protector will add a gel layer on top of your white shoe.
 So, the dirt sticks on the gel and not on the surface of the shoe.

 This makes it much easier to clean the shoe off.
 Thus, we highly recommend using the Repel from Jason Markk.
 This shoe protector keeps your white shoes safe from stains and liquids.
-It’s odorless and colorless, so that you can apply it to a white shoe without any challenge.
+It’s odorless and colorless, so you can apply it to a white shoe without any challenge.
 Furthermore, you can use it on all materials, which makes it even more convenient.

 Wipe After Every Use